Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

     Date: 2016-06-11T20:34:38
     Tags: Urbit, Martian, Impedance Mismatch, Orthogonal Persistence, Persistence, Meta, In The Large, Autistic

-What did Ngnghm think of [Urbit](http://urbit.org/)?
+What did Ngnghm (which I pronounce "Ann") think of [Urbit](http://urbit.org/)?
-Some elements in Ngnghm's descriptions of Houyhnhnm computing were remindful of the famous Martian system software stack Urbit: both computing worlds were alien to Human Computing;
+Some elements in Ann's descriptions of Houyhnhnm computing (which I pronounce "Hunam computing") were remindful of the famous Martian system software stack Urbit: both computing worlds were alien to Human Computing;
 both had Orthogonal Persistence;